©1978

 gave enough exposure to religion so that the people who attended

-would be forever safe from it.
 Nor is that all.
 The back biting,

 the pettiness, effeminacy, the emphasis on money, buildings,